Classic Shortbread Cookie Recipe

 Butter cookies are smack dab in between these two.
 More flour and more sugar than a shortbread but not as much as a sugar cookie.

-What is the difference between english and Scottish shortbread.
+What is the difference between English and Scottish shortbread?

-Well, English style is the best shortbread cookie recipe!
+English style is the best shortbread cookie recipe!
 Sorry to my Scottish friends out there I know this is a divisive topic!

 They are actually both delicious but have distinctively different textures.
 English shortbread is softer and flakier whereas Scottish shortbread still has the wonderful buttery flavour but is combined with shortening as well giving Scottish shortbread a firmer, crisper texture.